 What I’m doing professionally:

 From June 2017 to August 2021 I had been working for Igalia, a consultancy company.
-My work revolved around graphics and systems programming: I was working on various Mesa OpenGL and Vulkan drivers for Linux writing features and extensions, and doing some bug fixes.
+My work revolved around graphics and systems programming: I was implementing features and extensions on various Mesa OpenGL and Vulkan drivers for Linux, as well as tests for them.
 Mesa is a project I really enjoyed, and nowdays I still make hobby contributions when I can.
-I’ve also worked on some graphics algorithm tasks (see also my blog posts under the Depth Aware Upsampling Experiments category).
+Apart from my drivers contributions, I’ve also worked on some algorithmic graphics tasks.
+I’ve written some demos and conducted some research related to depth aware upsampling algorithms (see also my blog posts under the Depth Aware Upsampling Experiments category).
 During my last months in the company, I joined the WebKit project where my tasks varied and weren’t always related to graphics.
-Posts related to my work for Igalia can be found under the Igalia category or in the Igalia page of my website.
+Posts related to my work for Igalia can be found under the Work Projects category of this blog and in the Igalia page of my website.

 - Highlights from my work at Igalia:

 Previously, I’ve been working for Canonical, the company that runs Ubuntu, for about 5 years.
 I was writing code for the Ubuntu desktop on Nux (a graphics engine for desktop’s visual effects), Compiz (the compositing window manager of the desktop), Unity 7 (the official Ubuntu desktop environment), Mir (a window system) and some desktop applications (mostly configuration tools for the desktop settings).
-You can read my posts from that era in these categories: Ubuntu, Unity 7 and Compiz or check my website.
+You can read my posts from that era in the Ubuntu, Unity 7 and Compiz categories of this blog or checkout the demos in my website.

 - Highlights from my work on the Ubuntu Desktop: